Detroit should have litigated swaps termination, some creditors say

-The bond insurers, banks, pension funds and others objecting to Detroit’s December 24 deal to terminate interest-rate swaps with UBS AG UBSN.VX and Merrill Lynch Capital Services, a unit of Bank of America Corp (BAC.N), presented arguments on Monday during a hearing set to determine whether the deal should be approved.
+The bond insurers, banks, pension funds and others objecting to Detroit’s Dec.
+24 deal to terminate interest-rate swaps with UBS AG and Merrill Lynch Capital Services, a unit of Bank of America Corp, presented arguments on Monday during a hearing set to determine whether the deal should be approved.

 The hearing was postponed twice last week due to inclement weather.